spacetelescope/jwst/docs/jwst/introduction.rst

 which defines the basename that will be used for output file naming.

-Often, one may reprocess the same set of data multiple times, such as to change reference files or parameter files.
+Often, one may reprocess the same set of data multiple times, such as to change reference files or parameters.
 When doing so, it is highly suggested to use ``output_dir`` to place the results in a different directory instead of using ``output_file`` to rename the output files.
-Most pipelines and steps create a set of output files.
+Most pipelines and steps create sets of output files.
 Separating runs by directory may be much easier to manage.

 Individual Step Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^

-If individual steps are executed without an output file name specified via the ``output_file`` argument, the ``stpipe`` infrastructure automatically uses the input file name as the root of the output file name and appends the name of the step as an additional suffix to the input file name.
+If individual steps are executed without an output file name specified via the ``output_file`` parameter, the ``stpipe`` infrastructure automatically uses the input file name as the root of the output file name and appends the name of the step as an additional suffix to the input file name.
 If the input file name already has a known suffix, that suffix